dubersfeld/sharewood-locksmith/README.md

 ## 1.4 Creating the sharewood-server container

 In `sharewood-server` run the script `build`.
 It creates a Docker image named sharewood-server:0.0.1-SNAPSHOT.
 Note that the actual build is executed only if all tests are successful.
-Some static paths have to be edited to match the actual file system.
+A static path field has to be edited in the test classes ApplicationTests and ServiceTests to match your actual file system.
 Got to directory `dockerbuild/sharewood` and run the script `build`.
 It creates an derived image named `sharewood-server:latest` prepopulated with 6 JPG files.

 # 2 Running the application